 These conditions may indicate that there is uncertainty about the Group's ability to continue as a going concern.
 Management has prepared these consolidated financial statements on a going concern basis.
 Management's decision is based on the Group's financial position, its current intentions, profitability of operations, access to financial resources and support from the Government of Uzbekistan.
-In assessing the Group's ability to continue as a going concern, the following factors were taken into account.
+In assessing the Group's ability to continue as a going concern, the following factors were taken into account:

 - The Group is a natural monopoly in the distribution and trade of electricity in the territory of the Republic of Uzbekistan, therefore it is of strategic importance for ensuring the reliability of Uzbekistan's power system and stable supply of the electricity to end users.
-The management and shareholder of the Group have no intention or need to liquidate the Group's operations. - As of 31 December 2023 the Group's current liabilities mainly consist of payables of Uzbekistan Soums 3,965,701 million (2022 Uzbekistan Soums 4,051,323 million) to National Electric Grid of Uzbekistan JSC ("NES"), controlled by the shareholder of the Group.
-The repayment schedule of payables to NES is determined by the interdepartmental tariff commission (the 'Commission") of the Cabinet of Ministers of the Republic of Uzbekistan, which also regulate the distribution of funds collected from the sale of electricity by the Group in accordance with the Cabinet of Ministers decree #633 dated 30 July 2019.
-The Commission takes into account the investment plan and the budget of the Group, approved by the shareholder, when considering and approving the distribution of funds between the Group and NES.
-Management expects that the Group will continue to hold a significant portion of the cash collected from the sale of electricity to finance its operations for the foreseeable future.
-Management expects that the Ministry of Finance, as a sole shareholder, will provide the Group with the necessary financial support during the near future.

-- As of December 31, 2023, the Group's short-term liabilities are also represented by loans from the Ministry of Economy and Finance and the Fund for Reconstruction and Development in the amount of UZS 5,618,759 million, which were reclassified from long-term due to non-financial covenant breaches (Ex.
-26).
-In February 2024, the Group obtained a one-year deferral on loans from the Ministry from the date of the decision, amounting to 1,549,448 million Uzbekistan Soums.
-Also in 2024, the Group received official letters waiving the right to early claim the amount of loans from the Ministry of Economy and Finance and the Fund for Reconstruction and Development. - The Cabinet of Ministers of the Republic of Uzbekistan issued a resolution on a significant increase in tariffs for the sale of electricity for legal entities from October 2023, and in May 2024 the tariff for the population was significantly increased.
-According to the document, it is also planned to increase tariffs in April 2025. - The Smart Electricity Metering System significantly reduced the amount of grid losses in 2023.
+The management and shareholder of the Group have no intention or need to liquidate the Group's operations. - As of 31 December 2024 the Group's current liabilities mainly consist of payables of Uzbekistan Soums 2,298,090 million (2023: Uzbekistan Soums 3,965,701 million) to UzEnergoSotish JSC (UES) (2023: National Electric Grid of Uzbekistan JSC ("NES")), both controlled by the shareholder of the Group.
+The repayment schedule of payables to UES and NES is determined by the interdepartmental tariff commission (the 'Commission") of the Cabinet of Ministers of the Republic of Uzbekistan, which also regulate the distribution of funds collected from the sale of electricity by the Group in accordance with the Cabinet of Ministers decree #633 dated 30 July 2019.
+The Commission takes into account the investment plan and the budget of the Group, approved by the shareholder, when considering and approving the distribution of funds between the Group and suppliers of electricity to finance its operations for the foreseeable future.
+Management expects that the Ministry of Finance, as a sole shareholder, will provide the Group with the necessary financial support during the near future. - The Cabinet of Ministers of the Republic of Uzbekistan issued a resolution on a significant increase in tariffs for the sale of electricity for the households and legal entities, from May 2024 the tariff for the population was significantly increased.
+According to the document, tariffs were increased in May 2025 and further will be annually adjusted for the inflation. - Government provides support in the form of funding of the operations and investing activities of the Group.
+In 2024, the government issued decrees that undermined financial support in the form of government grants for modernization and new networks.
+The Ministry of Finance also issued an interest-free loan with a maturity of five years to cover the outstanding payable amount to NES.
+Additionally, in 2025, a new president's decree #330 was issued to fund further modernization and capital expenditure projects of the Group. - The Smart Electricity Metering System significantly reduced the amount of grid losses in 2024.
 The Group continues to work in this direction, which should significantly increase its profitability in the future. - Management believes that the Group will generate sufficient operating cash flows, have access to sufficient financing and will receive the support of the Cabinet of Ministers of the Republic of Uzbekistan in meeting its obligations in the ordinary course of business, and can therefore continue as a going concern for the foreseeable future for at least the next twelve months.

-These consolidated financial statements do not include any adjustments to the carrying amounts of assets and liabilities, income and expenses, and the classification of the statement of financial position, which would be necessary in case of inability to continue operating, such adjustments can be significant.
+These consolidated financial statements do not include any adjustments to the carrying amounts of assets and liabilities, income and expenses, and the classification of the statement of financial position, which would be necessary in case of inability to continue operating; such adjustments can be significant.